-Looking for a book that is true?
+Looking for a book filled with facts?

 Roth, Susan L. Great Big Guinea Pigs.
 New York: Bloomsbury Children’s Books, 2006.